simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst.txt

 Example 2:
 ----------

-The source variable in this example is particulate pseudo cobalamin ('Me_PseudoCobalamin_Particulate_pM' see lines 5-6) measured by Ingalls lab during the KM1315 cruise (see dataset page for more details).
+The source variable in this example is particulate pseudo cobalamin ('Me_PseudoCobalamin_Particulate_pM' see lines 5-6) measured by Ingalls lab during the KM1315 cruise.
 This variable is colocalized with one target variabele, 'picoprokaryote' concentration, from Darwin model (lines 7-8).
 The colocalized data, then is visualized. please review the above Example 1, since the mentioned tips apply to this example too.

 |

 **Tip1:**

-The employed Darwin model outputs in this example is a 3-day averaged dataset, and therefore ±2 day temporal tolerance is used (line 17).
+The employed Darwin model outputs are a 3-day averaged dataset, and therefore ±2 day temporal tolerance is used (line 17).

 **Tip2:**

-The employed Darwin model outputs in this example has a 0.5 degree spatial resolution in zonal and meridional directions, and so ±0.25 degree spatial tolerance is used (line 18-19).
+The employed Darwin model outputs have has a 0.5 degree spatial resolution in zonal and meridional directions, and so ±0.25 degree spatial tolerance is used (line 18-19).

 **Tip3:**